 This natural curiosity and desire to bond is what drove me to create an environment of cooking fun.
 To enjoy my children, to make great memories, and to use it as a learning experience.

-From first learning to spread peanut butter, to scrambling eggs on their own; nothing gives as much instruction, love, independence, and exploration as cooking in the kitchen with Mom!
+From first learning to spread peanut butter, to scrambling eggs on their own; nothing gives as much instruction, love, independence, and exploration as cooking in the kitchen with their Mom!